 Best use: winter travel, winter outdoor, winter season wear, casual use, winter active wear

 Here’s another economical winter jacket for our cold, budget-friendly readers out there.
-At around $200+ price range, the Patagonia Isthmus Parka is a mild winter jacket that will not break the bank.
+The Patagonia Isthmus Parka is a mild winter jacket that will not break the bank.
 In terms of insulation, the Isthmus will not top any list but the warmth should be more than enough for casual, day-to-day use.

 The main insulation of the Isthmus is pile fabric which provides less insulation than synthetic but is far more durable.
 For protection against the wind and water, you’ll be glad to know that the Isthmus fares quite well.
 The lining and shell material of this jacket ensures that the wearer is comfortable at all times.